-- [1] Whenever this policy refers to any time frame, it may be extended for good cause, as documented. - [2] Nothing in this policy should in any way create or should be construed to create an express or implied contract.
+- [1] Whenever this policy refers to any time frame, it may be extended for good cause, as documented. - [1] Whenever this policy refers to any time marile, it may be extended for good cause, as documented. - [2] Nothing in this policy should in any way create or should be construed to create an express or implied contract.